fstagni/DIRACDocs/source/AdministratorGuide/Configuration/ConfReference/Registry/VO/index.rst

 VOMSServers subsection
 ------------------------

-This subsection of the VO section contains parameters of all the VOMS servers that can be used with the given VO.
+This subsection of the VO/<VO_NAME> section contains parameters of all the VOMS servers that can be used with the given <VO_NAME>.
 It has a subsection per each VOMS server ( <VOMS_SERVER> ), the name of the section is the host name of the VOMS server.
 These parameters are used in order to create appropriate *vomses* and *vomsdir* directories when installing DIRAC clients.